Structures of magnetic excitations in the spin-1/2 kagome-lattice antiferromagnets Cs$_2$Cu$_3$SnF$_{12}$ and

 \subsection{Rb$_2$Cu$_3$SnF$_{12}$}

 In this subsection, we analyze the excitation data for Rb$_2$Cu$_3$SnF$_{12}$ on the basis of the $2a\times2a$ enlarged chemical unit cell at room temperature~\cite{Morita}.
 The solid and dashed lines in Fig.~\ref{fig:spectra1_RCSF}\,(e) are elementary BZ boundaries for the $2a\times2a$ enlarged chemical unit cell and the uniform kagome lattice, respectively.
-Figures~\ref{fig:spectra1_RCSF}\,(a) and (b) show excitation spectra in Rb$_2$Cu$_3$SnF$_{12}$ measured at $T=5$ K with the incident neutron energy of $E_{\mathrm{i}}=11.9$ meV along two high-symmetry directions $\bm{Q}=(1-K, 1+K)$ and $(1+H, -1+H)$ indicated by blue and green arrows in the 2D reciprocal lattice shown in Fig.~\ref{fig:spectra1_RCSF}\,(e).
-Here, the scattering intensities were averaged for $-3\leq L\leq5$ assuming good two-dimensionality as shown below.
-In Figs.~\ref{fig:spectra1_RCSF}\,(a) and (b), we can see strong singlet--triplet excitations centered at $\bm{Q}=(2, 0)$, $(0, 2)$, and $(0, -2)$, as observed in previous studies~\cite{Matan, Matan2}.
-We can also clearly see the ghost modes of strong singlet--triplet excitations centered at $\bm{Q}=(\frac{3}{2}, \frac{1}{2})$, $(1, 1)$, $(\frac{1}{2}, \frac{3}{2})$, and $(1, {-}1)$, which originate from the contraction of the BZs caused by the enlargement of the chemical unit cell at room temperature and below the structural phase transition at $T_{\mathrm{t}}=215$ K~\cite{Matan,Downie}.
+Figures~\ref{fig:spectra1_RCSF}\,(a) and (b) show excitation spectra in Rb$_2$Cu$_3$SnF$_{12}$ measured at $T\,{=}\,5$ K with the incident neutron energy of $E_{\mathrm{i}}\,{=}\,11.9$ meV along two high-symmetry directions indicated by blue and green arrows in the 2D reciprocal lattice shown in Fig.~\ref{fig:spectra1_RCSF}\,(e).
+In Figs.~\ref{fig:spectra1_RCSF}\,(a) and (b), we can see strong singlet--triplet excitations centered at $\bm{Q}\,{=}\,(2, 0)$, $(0, 2)$, and $(0, -2)$, as observed in previous studies~\cite{Matan, Matan2}.
+We can also clearly see the ghost modes of strong singlet--triplet excitations centered at $\bm{Q}\,{=}\,(\frac{3}{2}, \frac{1}{2})$, $(1, 1)$, $(\frac{1}{2}, \frac{3}{2})$, and $(1, {-}1)$, which originate from the contraction of the BZs caused by the enlargement of the chemical unit cell at room temperature and below the structural phase transition at $T_{\mathrm{t}}\,{=}\,215$ K~\cite{Matan,Downie}.

 For the strong singlet--triplet excitation, the lowest-energy excitation occurs at the $\Gamma$ point in the 2D reciprocal lattice for the $2a\times2a$ enlarged unit cell, although the lowest-energy excitation is expected to occur at the K point within the Heisenberg model~\cite{Matan,Yang2}.
-This is because the out-of-plane component $D_{ij}^\parallel$ of the DM interaction splits the triply degenerate triplet excitations into two levels, $S^z=0$ and $S^z=\pm1$ branches, and the energy of the $S^z=\pm1$ branch becomes minimum at the $\Gamma$ point with increasing magnitude of $D_{ij}^\parallel$~\cite{Matan,Hwang2}.
+This is because the out-of-plane component $D_{ij}^\parallel$ of the DM interaction splits the triply degenerate triplet excitations into two levels, $S^z\,{=}\,0$ and $S^z\,{=}\,{\pm}1$ branches, and the energy of the $S^z\,{=}\,{\pm}1$ branch becomes minimum at the $\Gamma$ point with increasing magnitude of $D_{ij}^\parallel$~\cite{Matan,Hwang2}.